EstimationPro AI EstimationPro AI

 What are the most common pre-construction mistakes?

-The top mistakes are: starting before the permit is posted (risking stop-work orders), not collecting sub insurance certificates (liability exposure), skipping the 811 call (hitting utilities), ordering long-lead materials too late (delaying the project by months), and not having a written change order process (leading to disputes over scope and payment).
+The top mistakes: starting before the permit is posted (risking stop-work orders), not collecting sub insurance certificates (leaving you with liability exposure), skipping the 811 call (hitting utilities), ordering long-lead materials too late (delaying the project by months), and not having a written change order process (leading to disputes over scope and payment).

 Can I use this checklist for commercial construction?

 Yes.
-This checklist covers the fundamentals that apply to both residential and commercial construction.
-Commercial projects may require additional items like performance bonds, payment bonds, prevailing wage compliance, SWPPP (stormwater pollution prevention plans), and ADA compliance reviews.
-Use this checklist as your starting baseline and add project-specific requirements.
+This checklist covers fundamentals that apply to both residential and commercial construction.
+Commercial projects may need additional items like performance bonds, payment bonds, prevailing wage compliance, SWPPP (stormwater pollution prevention plans), and ADA compliance reviews.
+Use this as your baseline and add project-specific requirements on top.

 Why Contractors Choose EstimationPro AI